ToasterUwU/pycryptometer/README.md

 [![Downloads](https://pepy.tech/badge/pycryptometer)](https://pepy.tech/project/pycryptometer)

-# pycryptometer - API Wrapper for cryptometer.io
+# pycryptometer - API Wrapper for "cryptometer.io"

 This is a small API Wrapper.
-It contains all the API endpoints that exist in the moment i write this.
-(23.09.2020 - www.cryptometer.io/api-doc)
+It contains all the API endpoints that exist.
+This package will be updated whenever there are new endpoints.

 # Usage